top of page

 The population of the town is difficult to find anywhere online as statistics like this are generally not published.

 Project Fursa is a transformative digital literacy initiative targeted at empowering students in Kaimbaga, Kenya.
-By establishing a modern computer laboratory equipped with 60 computers, we aim to provide over 300 students annually with critical ICT education, bridging the digital divide.
+By establishing a modern computer laboratory equipped with 40 computers, we aim to provide over 300 students annually with critical ICT education, bridging the digital divide.
 This project is more than an infrastructure upgrade; it’s a pathway to digital literacy and future opportunities for the youth.
-Join us in championing this vital initiative and ensuring no student is left behind in the digital age.
+So far, it has been a resounding success!

 Project Fursa is our response.

-We are transforming a currently unsafe, crumbling classroom into a modern computer laboratory equipped with 60 computers — creating a vital digital learning hub for students who otherwise wouldn’t have access to technology.
+We have transformed an unsafe, crumbling classroom into a modern computer laboratory equipped with 40 computers, a projector, CCTV, and WiFi — creating a vital digital learning hub for students who otherwise wouldn’t have access to technology.

 Why It Matters